-What is the Role of Data Intelligence in PE?
+What is the Role of Business Intelligence in Private Equity?

 In response to the strongest levels of competition that the private equity industry has ever experienced, digital transformation is a necessary differentiator.
 Like traditional operating and financial strategies, digital transformation is an additional value creation vector for private equity firms.